rolandjlevy/express-portfolio-api/README.md

-# Portfolio projects API
+# Projects API

-> API for portfolio website.
-Endpoints for adding projects, order sorting and toggling visibility.
-Built with Node, Express, EJS and MongoDb atlas.
+### API for portfolio website, Sliders game and Solitaire game

+> Built with Node, Express, EJS and MongoDb atlas.

+- For the portfolio website it includes endpoints for adding projects, changing sort order and toggling visibility.
+- For the Sliders and Solitaire games it includes endpoints for adding scores to the leaderboard.

 ### Links